CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is essentially a placeholder with no actionable content.
-It describes what a commit message formatter skill would do without actually providing any formatting rules, examples, or guidance.
-The content fails to teach Claude anything about commit message conventions (like Conventional Commits), provides no examples of good vs bad messages, and offers no concrete templates.
+This skill is essentially a placeholder with no substantive content.
+It describes what a commit message formatter skill would do without actually providing any formatting rules, examples, conventions (like Conventional Commits), or actionable guidance.
+It fails on every dimension because it contains zero instructional content.

 Suggestions